dpw982/git_masterclass/git.md

 3. You can either manually upload the inital commit (a or some files) or you can initialize it in you command line.
 If you want to use the command line, create a directory and store the inital files for your new project.
 Move to the directory in the command line and run `git init`.
-Then on github where you created the repository it should state the last 3 git commands to push the inital commit.
+Then on github where you created the repository you need to do the 3 git commands under "…or push an existing repository from the command line".